Breast screen error 'dates back further'

 The risk of breast cancer increases with age and screening helps early detection of cancers, offering the best chance of survival.

-But it is not yet known whether for women over 70 the long-term benefits of screening outweigh the risks.
+But it is not yet known if the long-term benefits of screening outweigh the risks for women over 70.